xishanyu2/xishanyu2.github.io/_blogs/EH.md

 > Rugged terrain hinders trade and most productive activities.
 > Rugged terrain within Africa afforded protection to those being raided during the slave trades.

-2. Escape from the Malthusian trap
+2.Escape from the Malthusian trap

 > Chatterjee&Vogl(AER, 2018):
 > Fertility was procyclical but declined and delayed with long-run growth; fluctuations late (but not early) in the reproductive period affected lifetime fertility.

-3. The mystery of the origins of modern growth
+3.The mystery of the origins of modern growth

 **Needham Puzzle:**
 Why didn't China have a scientific revolution considering its early scientific accomplishments?